 Ready to Elope in Oregon?

-This Oregon elopement guide is a way to get you excited about all the possibilities of what your day could look like, and now you know how to elope in Oregon!
+This Oregon elopement guide is a way to get you excited about all the possibilities of what your day could look like, and teach you how to elope in Oregon.
 Although, this amount of information can be overwhelming.
 I’m here to help.
 I can answer any and all questions you have on a complimentary low pressure consultation call.
-If you then choose you’d like to work together, I’ll do all of this planning right by your said to alleviate any stress, and bring your California elopement vision to life.
+If you then choose you’d like to work together, I’ll do all of this planning right by your said to alleviate any stress, and bring your Oregon elopement vision to life.
 We can chat here!